briankoser/sfc-listeners-guide/episodes/0153-death-by-superheroes.md

 Ben is defending his thesis tomorrow: "Is Christ Divided?
 A Study in Dissenting Ecclesiology from the Donatist Controversy to the Reformation".
 They will post the audio or video of his defense.

-<a class="timestamp tag is-medium is-rounded is-primary" href="http://scifichristian.hipcast.com/deluge/97ae4b65-ccf4-470c-b9ec-f4869a440199.mp3#t=00:51:50">51:50</a> Sci-Fi Christian Story Time: Ben is Right: Annie agreed the parking sign was confusing
+{% timeLink podcast_file_url, '51:50' %} Sci-Fi Christian Story Time: Ben is Right: Annie agreed the parking sign was confusing